aidanby/aidanby.github.io/_pages/about.md

 **Behavior Driven Development (BDD)** is a tool that enables all stakeholders of a project to test code, using natural language syntax for code specification.
 Specification code and source code co-evolve together in unexpected ways, and I aim to identify and predict **co-changes** between specification and source code in BDD projects.

-If you have any interest in BDD, or requirements engineering and software testing research as a whole, feel free to take a peak at my publication page.
+If you have any interest in BDD, or requirements engineering and software testing research as a whole, feel free to take a peak at my publication page or shoot me an email.
 I am always looking for more developers to learn from and researchers to collaborate with.